To be added to our mailing list, complete the fields below.

 Mergers and Acquisitions

-Significant practice transactions, such as mergers, must be reported to the QCP within thirty (30) business days.
+Significant practice transactions, such as mergers and name changes, must be reported to the QCP within thirty (30) business days.
 We do not automatically transfer Certification to new owners or practices that have merged.
-QCP will assist you in determining whether the sites that were QOPI® Certified will retain their Certified status following the merger, pursuant to QCP™’s policies.
+QCP will assist you in determining whether the sites that were QOPI® Certified will retain their certified status following the merger, pursuant to QCP™’s policies.
 Failure to notify us of major changes to your organization can result in a loss of certification.